 Unlike plastic, which often is derived from fossil fuels, glass is made from sand.
 This renewable resource doesn’t contain any chemicals that can leach into your food or body.
 And it’s easily recycled — glass produced from recycled glass is melted at lower temperatures thus lowering energy requirements for production compared to glass produced directly from raw materials.
 Container manufacturers and the fiberglass industry together reuse 3.35 million tons of recycled glass annually.

-Bamboo is considered one of the most renewable resources on the planet, since it is naturally pest-resistant, grows incredibly fast and can actually help rebuild eroded soil.
-It also regenerates without need for replanting and requires minimal fertilization or pesticides.
+Bamboo is considered one of the most renewable resources on the planet and one of the most Eco-Friendly Materials, since it is naturally pest-resistant, grows incredibly fast and can actually help rebuild eroded soil.
+It also regenerates without need for replanting and requires minimal fertilisation or pesticides.
 Natural bamboo fibres are created from the pulp of bamboo grass.
 There are actually two methods (mechanical and chemical) of extracting fabric from the bamboo plant.
 These methods do have some environmental drawbacks but could potentially be sustainable.

 Starch-based Biocompatible (Bioplastics)